kevincrabbe99/it-internship-fair-navigator/README.md

 # Git Workflow

 ## Master Branch
-Master branch is connected to https://itfnavigator.com Any merge into to master branch will rebuild and redeploy all containers on the production site.
+`Master` branch is connected to https://itfnavigator.com Any merge into to master branch will rebuild and redeploy all containers on the production site.

 ## Dev Branch
+`Dev` branch is connected to https://staging.itfnavigator.com Any merge into to `dev` branch will rebuild and redeploy all containers on the `staging` site.

 Use this branch to create new branches.
 Once a branch is complete, create a PR into 'dev' branch.
 <br><br>